AKhilRaghav0/so-vits-svc-fork-custom/README.md

    - Commit your changes and push them to your fork.
    - Submit a pull request, explaining the changes you have made.

-License
-so-vits-svc-fork-custom is licensed under the MIT License.
-You are free to use, modify, and distribute this software as per the terms of the license.